BleuLlama/BLZip/README.md

 unzip.c and zip.c  Feel free to just include those (and the .h files obviously) in your project instead of building the minMinizip.a if you'd like.
 That should work fine.

+Note that on windows, you may need some additional files, including iowin32.c and crypt.h